-Tentative date: 10/11/2019 Time: .
+Tentative date: 10/11/2019 Time: 4pm.

-Tentative agenda: Before the pasta dinner, race officials, power boat pilots and race directors will d that will be given afterwards during the pasta dinnerRace director will hand out lists of all 115 kayakers and their assigned swimmers with the athlete numbers.
+Tentative agenda: : Before the pasta dinner, race officials, power boat pilots and race directors will discuss swimmer and pilot briefing details that will be given afterwards during the pasta dinner.
+Race director will hand out lists of all 115 kayakers and their assigned swimmers with the athlete numbers.
 Kayakers will be given the bib.
 The list will have all of the swimmers, kayakers and motor boat pilot’s phone numbers and emergency contact phone numbers.
-The dinner briefing/presentation gives overview of course, safety information, meet up buoy assignments, information for pilots, motor boat pilots phone numbers, plan for inclement weather, what to do in case of hypothermic swimmer, etc. We will dthe timelinelast minute details to be given to ssWe will dWe will dWe will d
+The dinner briefing/presentation gives overview of course, safety information, meet up buoy assignments, information for pilots, motor boat pilots phone numbers, plan for inclement weather, what to do in case of hypothermic swimmer, etc. We will discuss the morning timeline and last minute details to be given to pilots and swimmers on race morning.
+We will discuss weather and contingency plans.
+We will discuss swimmer evacuation plans in case of emergency or hypothermia.
+We will discuss any special needs of swimmers if medical conditions exist.